 My work is candid, a result of my wanderings and random encounters in the streets.

-“Dérives” project is an ongoing project and working on it made me realize that the more I document people and cities, the more I feel alive.
+“Dérives” project is an ongoing project and working on it made me realised that the more I document people and cities, the more I feel alive.

 COUNTRY | Greece

 BIO | Betty is a street photographer, founder/editor of CUT and DRY, and a member of the Photographic Circle Collective.
 She holds a Business Administration and Marketing Degree.
 “An economist by trade turned to a passionate photographer by choice.
 I’m an adventurous spirit with a camera in hand!
 What I photograph is defined by what I believe in”.
 Betty Manousos is primarily oriented to Street and Social Documentary Photography.
 Ever since she started Street photography, she was drawn to the high contrast work of Daido Moriyama.
 Also, her significant influence is from the movies.
 She brings her movie influences into her photography to create a style which is emotively dramatic, mysterious and insightful.
 By making use of minimal amounts of whites and mid-tones, a lot of deep blacks and shadows, Betty creates her black and white photos.
 She captures scenes of street life and urban environments and has recently turned to the use of color.